fybalaban/lainlib/README.md

 ## Notes
 I developed this class library mainly for solving problems that I encountered while working on several different coding projects.
 I tried to find and implement the most efficient algorithm.
 I tried my best :)
+Ported from LuddeToolset (.NET Framework 4.6) to .NET 5.0.
+Renamed the project to lainlib.
+Removed ErrorHandler class and all methods that depended on ErrorHandler.

 ## Contact me